The Do's and Don'ts of Exercising While Pregnant - Burn Boot Camp

 Open

-Do’s and Don’ts of Exercising While Pregnant
+The Do’s and Don’ts of Exercising While Pregnant

-Morgan Kline Burn boot Camp ownerThe happiest moment of your life just happened, you found out you were pregnant!
+The happiest moment of your life just happened, you found out you are pregnant.
 There are a million different thoughts running through your head, rightfully so.
 One of the most common concerns with most first time moms-to-be is, “is exercising during my pregnancy safe for me?”
-At Burn Boot Camp’s Fit Community of Moms we train pregnant clients daily, so keep reading to find out all the do’s and don’ts of exercising while pregnant!
+At Burn Boot Camp, we train pregnant women daily, so keep reading to find out all the do’s and don’ts of exercising while pregnant.

-Exercise is not only safe during most pregnancies, it can actually help stabilize common discomforts and often make the labor process shorter.
+Exercise is not only safe during most pregnancies, but it can actually help stabilize common discomforts and often make the labor process shorter.
 Working out can also boost your energy, improve you mood, help you sleep, and prepare you for childbirth by strengthening the necessary muscle groups used in labor.
 Research suggests that exercise can also lower your risk for gestational diabetes and preeclampsia.

 The American College of Obstetricians and Gynecologists recommends that pregnant women without complications workout 30 minutes per day at a moderate intensity 3-5 days per week.
-The ideal workout will get your blood pumping, keep you limber, and controls weight gain without putting you and your baby’s body in harms way.
+The ideal workout will get your blood pumping, keep you limber, and control weight gain without putting you and your baby’s body in harms way.

-Do’s of Exercising While Pregnant
+Dos of Exercising While Pregnant

 • Stick with low impact exercises and modify all intense movements.
 Take breaks as needed.